Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-Our journey begins with the tectonic processes that drive the birth and death of ocean basins.
-From mid-ocean ridges, we progress to the continental margins, where we explore sedimentation and coastal hazards.
-Next we dive deep, using geophysical tools to explore what lies beneath the seafloor and also the structure of the water column.
+Our journey begins with the tectonic processes that drive the birth and death of ocean basins, forming mid-ocean ridges and sculpting continental shelves.
+Then we dive deep, using geophysical tools to explore what lies beneath the seafloor and also the structure of the water column.
+Next, we progress to the continental margins, where we explore sedimentation and coastal hazards.
 Finally, we look into the past, seeking to understand the history of our oceans using paleoceanography.

 |Paper title||Marine Geology and Geophysics|

 - EAOS 111, GEOL 112 and one of (GEOL 263, GEOL 272, GEOL 273, OCEN 201)